 It was just the second GameDay trip to Michigan for an Ohio State game (2007).

 Whichever conference championship has the best combination of playoff implications and entertainment value is typically in line to host College GameDay.
 With Alabama and Georgia leading the College Football Playoff picture, the obvious bet was the SEC Championship, which also hosted the show in 2018 and 2019.

 Week 15: Army vs. Navy

 Location: East Rutherford, N.J.

-One year after COVID forced the Army-Navy Game to an on-campus stadium – Army’s Michie Stadium – for the first time since World War II, college football’s most iconic rivalry will return to a neutral-site venue in 2021.
+One year after COVID forced the Army-Navy Game to an on-campus stadium – Army’s Michie Stadium – for the first time since World War II, college football’s most iconic rivalry returned to a neutral-site venue in 2021.

-GameDay hasn’t missed an Army-Navy Game since 2013, and there’s no reason to believe they’ll skip the final regular-season game of the year.
+GameDay hadn’t missed an Army-Navy Game since 2013, and there was no reason to believe they’d skip the final regular-season game of the year.